Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

 # Speed-up dfu-util

-The problem with `dfu-util` appeared to be some really conservative sleeps, while it is possible to wait much less time and simply insist on the device to [get its status until it replies](https://github.com/Gregwar/dfu-util/commit/4953f7d4efae738cf00de66caac35357703beb50).
+The problem with `dfu-util` appeared to be some really conservative sleeps waiting for some page to be written, while it is possible to wait much less time and simply insist on the device to [get its status until it replies](https://github.com/Gregwar/dfu-util/commit/4953f7d4efae738cf00de66caac35357703beb50).
 I warn you that I didn't investigate a lot the topic and there might be some side effects / downside of this practice, but so far I didn't notice any.